ashish-yadav11/dsblocks/README.md

 # Modifying blocks

-Blocks are composed of two functions, one responsible for updating what is shown on the status and one responsible for handling clicks.
+Blocks are composed of two functions, one responsible for updating what is shown on the status and the other responsible for handling clicks.
 Take a look at `blocks.h` file.
 Functions defined in `util.c` might prove helpful when adding your own blocks.

 # Colored output and Clickability